 How to Frag and Mount Coral

 Fragging corals is so widespread and mainstream now that even novice reefers are doing it.
-It is a great practice when needing to replant them, saving a dying colony, trading with others, or creating a side hustle from it for an extra dose of income.
-Whatever you decide to do with them, we'll discuss some methods on how to frag and mount coral, so get your fragging tools ready.
+It is a great practice for when you want to replant or spread a particular coral species throughout your tank, to save a dying colony, for trade with others, or to create a side hustle for an extra dose of income to support your reefing passion.

-A sharp razor blade, X-Acto knife or soft coral propagation kit can come in handy for taking frags of soft coral like mushrooms, Toadstools, Finger coral, Pulsing Xenia, Green Star Polyps or anemones.
+A sharp razor blade, X-Acto knife, or even scissors can come in handy for taking frags of soft corals like Mushrooms, Toadstools, Finger Leathers, Pulsing Xenia, and Green Star Polyps.
 Take them out of the water, place them on a hard surface and make a clean slice in one smooth motion.
+Leathers and branching soft coral can easily be cut using sharp scissors underwater where they will retain their shape.